heketi/heketi/docs/design/operation-cleanup.md

 relying on a running Heketi server.
 This action can be seen as a high priority cleanup driven by administrators or support or as part of a disaster recovery scenario.
-In this mode, the user will run a command such as `heketi-cli offline cleanup-operations` which will perform only clean ups of operations in the db and then exit.
+In this mode, the user will run a command such as `heketi offline cleanup-operations` which will perform only clean ups of operations in the db and then exit.
 Much like the `heketi db` subcommands, this command may only be run with exclusive access to the Heketi db, and can not run when the server